 The outlet structure controls the water volume and hydraulic regime within the wetland, thereby performing both water quality and quantity functions.
 Outlet structure design is determined by site characteristics, desired treatment functions, ecosystem connectivity, and maintenance considerations.
 Design requirements for outlets are given in the table below.
 Where practicable the design should eliminate all falls from heights in and around ponds, wetland and swales.

-lWhere slopes are greater than 1V:1H or vertical drops are > 900mm, barrier planting is to be used to deter access.
-Where barrier planting is not possible due to the nature of the site, heavy duty pool type fencing is to be installed.
+At wetland outlet locations, where slopes are greater than 1V:1H or vertical drops are > 900mm, barrier planting is to be used to deter access.
+Where barrier planting is not possible due to the nature of the site, heavy duty pool type fencing must be installed.

 Safe all weather pedestrian access to all outlets into the pond or wetland and to the various levels of the inlet structure or discharge from the pond.
 This is to allow the operation and maintenance staff safe access during all types of weather conditions.